williamdxz/Documentation/en/Voice/custom_audio_unity.md

 # Custom Audio Source and Renderer
 ## Introduction

-Before reading this article, you need to undersand two concepts: audio source and audio sink.
+Before reading this article, you need to understand two concepts: audio source and audio sink.
 Audio source is where audio frames come from, such as a microphone and a recorder.
 Audio sink is where audio frames go, such as a speaker and a earpiece.

 By default, the Agora SDK uses default audio and video modules for capturing and rendering in real-time communications.